John Besmehn

-John Charles Besmehn (born 1964) from San Jose, California, is a writer, director, and producer of animated and live action shows, and a developer of toys and entertainment properties.
-He co-developed the toy line for Teenage Mutant Ninja Turtles, a multibillion-dollar comic book, animated television series and movie franchise, originally conceived by the comic book team, Kevin Eastman and Peter Laird.
+John Charles Besmehn (born 1964) from San Jose, California, is a writer, director, producer of animated and live action shows, and a developer of toys and entertainment properties.
+He co-developed the toy line for Teenage Mutant Ninja Turtles.

 He co-created the toy and animation property, B.C.
 Bikers, about a rogue band of "chrome age" dinosaurs who ride motorcycles through an apocalyptic past.
-Besmehn has also conceived, designed and written for such eclectic kid-fare as the Toxic Crusaders, based on the bizarre exploitive Troma feature film, The Toxic Avenger.
+Besmehn has also conceived, designed and written for the Toxic Crusaders, based on The Toxic Avenger.
 He co-wrote with his collaborator, John Schulte, the animated pilot for the series Gormiti: The Invincible Lords of Nature, which debuted on Cartoon Network in 2009 and was based on the Italian toy collectible from Giochi Preziosi.

 Besmehn writes and develops toy and entertainment properties with his longtime writing partners, John C. Schulte, Fred Fox Jr., and business associate, Cheryl Ann Wong.
 He is a co-founder and general partner in Pangea Corporation.

 Biography

 Early years

 Besmehn was born in 1964 in San Jose, California, to Charles and Marion Besmehn.
-His father, Chuck, (b.
-1935), was an engineer for Bechtel Corporation; his mother Marion (1936) holds a masters in Storytelling from Eastern Tennessee State University and has been recorded and published since the 1980s, recounting her tales of her homeland in Wales.
-Besmehn has two entrepreneurial brothers, Gregory (b.
-1961), and Paul (b.
-1970), who starred in the cult psychopathic classic, "Duck Duck Goose."

-Education

-Besmehn traveled extensively worldwide, receiving a broad liberal education as far away as Jakarta, Indonesia and as provincial as Edmonton, Alberta, Canada and Houston, Texas.
 He attended San Mateo College and Glendale College, studying theatre, law and computer programming.